pharmbio/pharmbio-web/content/tool/ndcp.md

 ## Background
 It is a common objective for different organizations to be able to contribute to improved predictive models, such as in pre-competitive alliances, but there is often problems with sharing internal data between the parties.
 One example is in the pharmaceutical industry, where predictions on existing data (such as measured assays of various hazard endpoints for chemical compounds) constitute valuable assets and it would be desirable for all companies to have as good predictive models as possible; but sharing data between companies is usually not so easy.

+{{< figure src="/img/tool/ndcp/fig-overview.png" caption="Figure 1: a) The most common approach is to collect data from different data sources (D1 −D3) into a single dataset, which then is used to train a model M that can be used to make a prediction P on a query object Q. b) The aggregated TCP approach implies that a model Mn is trained at each data source Dn, and the query object Q is passed on to each model, and predictions Pn are then aggregated to deliver the resulting prediction P. The gray wireframes are used to visualize the different actors taking part in the procedure independent of each other. ">}}

 ## Method
 The idea of the method is that the different parties train an individual model of their local data, and make this available as a web service accepting a SMILES as input, and delivers results in form of p-values (one per each class in the classification case), and a prediction interval (in the regression case).
 No other information is transferred over the network, making the implementation preserve privacy completely.
 The results from the contributing parties is then merged as described in Spjuth et al 2018 [(https://arxiv.org/abs/1806.04000)](https://arxiv.org/abs/1806.04000) to yield predictions with lower variance and improved efficiency.